spilgames/erl-decorator-pt/README.md

 debugging in particular are not the simplest tools in the world. _A great power comes with a great responsibility._

-The most common way of using this applocation is:
+The most common way of using this application is:

 1. Make it available to your application via rebar